Vulcalien/libsimplegba/README.md

 # libsimplegba
-A library containing utilities for the Game Boy Advance.

-## Purpose
 *libsimplegba* is a collection of functions and constants that can be used to interface with the GBA hardware hiding some of the complexity and low-level details.